OpenEvalProject/evals/manuscripts/elife-06792/v2/manuscript.md

 Salmonellae encounter changing environments within the macrophage phagosome and other mammalian host sites during infection.
 These environments include a variety of antimicrobial factors for which the bacteria must regulate inducible resistance mechanisms in order to survive.
 These bacterial resistance mechanisms are essential for successful infection, necessitating tight regulation by sensors such as PhoQ.
 Our study defines α4 and α5 in the PhoQ PD as a pH-responsive structural element that experiences a change in its dynamic behavior upon transition to acidic pH.
 Furthermore, mutations within the PhoQ PD, predicted to destabilize hydrophobic packing and hydrogen bonding between the α/β-core and α4 and α5, resulted in loss of PhoQ repression.
 Limiting flexibility between these structural elements by introduction of a disulfide bond inhibited PhoQ activation by acidic pH and divalent cation limitation.
 We suggest that PhoQ has evolved α4 and α5 as a unique pH-responsive structural element within the PD, effectively replacing the ligand-binding site that is often found in a similar location in other structurally related PDC sensor domains (Cho et al., 2006; Cheung and Hendrickson, 2008).

-This study provides insights for a refined model of PhoQ activation (
+This study provides insights for a refined model of PhoQ activation (Figure 6).
+At neutral pH and millimolar divalent cation concentration (Figure 6, left), the PhoQ PD is anchored to the inner membrane in a repressed state via cation-bridges, a rigid α/β-core and TDK network, and quiescent α4 and α5.
+Acidic pH or divalent cation limitation promotes a change in α4 and α5 from a stable to a dynamic state (Figure 6, middle).
+Acidic pH-induced flexibility in α4 and α5 may destabilize divalent cation salt-bridges between the inner membrane and acidic patch, thereby promoting a loss of divalent cation-mediated repression.
+Lack of divalent cation salt-bridges between the PhoQ PD acidic patch and inner membrane due to divalent cation limitation may result in electrostatic repulsion between the acidic patch and inner membrane, releasing α4 and α5, and favoring a more flexible state in this structural element.
+Changes in the relationship between α4 and α5 and the α/β-core surrounding H157 are transmitted to the dimerization interface and TDK network proximal to the membrane resulting in alterations of the transmembrane domain, cytoplasmic HAMP domain, and ultimately resulting in increased PhoQ kinase activity.

 ![Figure 6.](https://cdn.elifesciences.org/articles/06792/elife-06792-fig6-v2.jpg)

 **Figure 6.:** (Left) At neutral pH and millimolar divalent cation concentration, the PhoQ PD is maintained in a repressed conformation due to rigidified interactions between the α/β-core (yellow spheres), α4 and α5, and salt-bridges (bronze spheres) formed between the acidic patch (red spheres) and inner membrane.
 (Middle) Transition to a mildly acidic (left protomer) or divalent cation limited (right protomer) environment promotes flexibility in α4 and α5 (bent arrows) and conformational dynamics in the α/β-core surrounding H157 (teal spheres).
 Movement in α4 and α5 due to acidic pH or divalent cation limitation destabilizes salt-bridges between the acidic patch and inner membrane perturbing the TDK network (blue spheres) resulting in activation.
-(Right) CAMP (magenta helices) intercalates into the inner membrane and promotes PhoQ activation by directly interacting with the PhoQ transmembrane domains and/or by disrupting local phospholipid packing (left protomer) and/or by overcoming constraints in α4 and α5 (right monomer, bent arrow).DOI: http://dx.doi.org/10.7554/eLife.06792.015
+(Right) CAMP (magenta helices) intercalates into the inner membrane and promotes PhoQ activation by directly interacting with the PhoQ transmembrane domains and/or by disrupting local phospholipid packing (left protomer) and/or by overcoming constraints in α4 and α5 (right monomer, bent arrow).

 Our model of PhoQ activation and repression has similarities to a recently proposed two-state computational model in which the PD is predicted to experience broad conformational changes within the periplasmic dimerization interface and acidic patch (Molnar et al., 2014).
 This model is consistent with predictions previously made in relation to the discovery of the divalent cation bridges between the PhoQ acidic patch and negatively charged membrane phospholipids (Bader et al., 2005; Cho et al., 2006).
 Molnar et al suggest that the PhoQ PD assumes alternative conformations as the acidic patch moves away from the membrane in the absence of divalent cation.
 Our findings that restricting movement in α4 and α5 inhibits PhoQ activation by acidic pH and divalent cation limitation supports the model that the acidic patch and α4 and α5 must remain dynamic for proper signaling.
 Furthermore, our observations that PhoQ activation by acidic pH and divalent cation limitation are separable from CAMP-mediated activation may indicate that distinct conformational states exist for each of the unique PhoQ-activating and -repressing stimuli.